 Comparative Genomics to Analyze Drought Tolerance in Crops

-The threat of climate change will put agricultural production under increasing stress primarily due to longer hot, dry spells leading to drought.
+Climate change threatens to put agricultural production under increasing stress, primarily due to longer-lasting hot, dry spells that lead to drought.
 A critical area of plant research to tackle this issue is to breed crops resistant to drought to stabilize food production and open drylands to agricultural production.

-One approach to improving drought resistance is comparing similar species with divergent traits to identify genes that confer desirable traits.
+One approach to improving drought resistance is to compare similar species with divergent traits in order to identify genes that confer desirable traits.
 However, one major gap in drought research is the fine-scale response to limited water in crops, as tolerance traits are often mediated by specific cell types in roots that absorb water from the soil.

-For example, one plant study showed that heat stress induces an unfolded protein response in one cell that signals to neighboring cells, highlighting the importance of localized “sensor” cells that trigger systemic stress responses.
+For example, one plant study showed that heat stress actually induces an unfolded protein response in one cell, which then sends signals to neighboring cells.
+This highlights the importance of localized “sensor” cells that trigger systemic stress responses.

-The Birnbaum lab has been a pioneer in the plant field in developing genome-wide methods to assay gene expression in highly specific cells.
-The lab’s techniques often rely on rapidly digesting the cell walls of plant organs and using fluorescent cell sorters to isolate specific types of cells69, or, more recently, high-throughput single-cell RNA-seq to assay entire organs68.
-Our techniques have been a workhorse in the field, but the cells in older tissues – where differentiated cells are fully functional – are also difficult to isolate by cell wall digestion70.
+The Birnbaum lab has been a pioneer in the field of plant research, namely in developing genome-wide methods to assay gene expression in highly specific cells.
+The lab’s techniques often rely on rapidly digesting the cell walls of plant organs and using fluorescent cell sorters to isolate specific types of cells, or more recently, high-throughput single-cell RNA-seq to assay entire organs.
+Our techniques have been a workhorse in the field, but the cells in older tissues—where differentiated cells are fully functional—are also difficult to isolate by cell wall digestion.

-The Birnbaum’s lab at NYUAD has recently developed nuclear sampling techniques that require only the mechanical “chopping” of tissue to release nuclei, allowing for the sampling of virtually any cell in the plant.
-Preliminary work being prepared for publication shows that readouts from single-nucleus RNA-seq are highly similar to whole-cell RNA-s.
+The Birnbaum lab at NYUAD has recently developed nuclear sampling techniques that require only the mechanical “chopping” of tissue to release nuclei, which allows for the sampling of virtually any cell in the plant.
+Preliminary work, being prepared for publication, shows that readouts from single-nucleus RNA-seq are highly similar to whole-cell RNA-seq.
+Learn more about the group's research by clicking this link.

 Learn more about Kenneth Birnabaum's lab.